-Bryan Varner, Secretary
+Bryan Varner, Board Chair

 Bryan’s 30 years in law includes work as an attorney, mediator, and arbitrator, with a focus on construction law.
 He helps owners, design professionals, contractors, subcontractors and product manufacturers manage projects successfully, stay profitable, and resolve disputes economically.
 As an instructor in the construction management certificate program at Sonoma State University, Bryan teaches courses in California construction law and construction contracts.

 Bryan is an active volunteer in the Redwood Empire Chapter of The Construction Specifications Institute, an organization uniquely comprised of construction professionals from every niche of the industry, and has served on the board of directors of the North Coast Builders Exchange, covering Sonoma, Mendocino and Lake counties.
-Bryan is also a member of and have served on the board of the Redwood Empire Remodelers Association.
+Bryan is also a member of and has served on the board of the Redwood Empire Remodelers Association.